-Keep in mind that the matching funds are intended to encourage states to address school and library connectivity gaps by investing funds in broadband infrastructure projects.
+Keep in mind that the matching funds are intended to encourage states to address school and library connectivity gaps by investing new funds in broadband infrastructure projects.
+Pre-existing state funds for general broadband projects will likely not be considered for dedicated state matches.